microsoft/cobalt/test-harness/README.md

 # Resource Deployment Testing in Cobalt

-## Summary

-This section describes how to build integration and validation tests for your cobalt deployment environments using docker and the terratest modules.
+## Summary to build integration and validation tests for your cobalt deployment environments using docker and the terratest modules.

 Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
 It provides a variety of helper functions and patterns for common infrastructure testing tasks.